kebireri/kebireri/README.md

 ## Hello! 👋

-I'm a **cloud technology enthusiast**.
-I recently made a bold decision to pursue a career in **cloud technology**, and I'm documenting my journey: learning, building, and sharing my growth.
+I'm a **technology enthusiast** with expertise in leveraging technology for sustainable development.
+I recently started exploring **cloud technology** in depth, and I'm documenting my journey: learning, building, and sharing my growth.

 ---